 Before starting to design or develop an ad, both the Designer and Developer need to know what the specs are.
 The PM should contact the Media Company to get a list of each site’s individual specs, and the name of the Ad Server and its contact person.
 There are several pieces of information that they need to find out:

 File Size – How big is the banner allowed to be?
-For Standard Banners, this usually means under 100k.
-For Rich Media, this usually means 2.2 megs, which allows for a lot more creative (Rich Media specs sometimes call for the banner to be 100k initially with a polite load of 2.2 megs.
-This is was easy to determine in Flash, but much more of a grey area in HTML5.
-Because only one file – called the index file – is loaded first, it can be argued that anything after that is politely loaded).
+For Standard Banners, this usually means under 150k.
+Rich Media allows for more technically, but with the way Rich Media servers are used these days to traffic Standard Banners, this needs to be confirmed with your Media Company.
 The primary item contributing to file size problems are the images in the banner.
 The Developer can control how big they are, to an extent, by controlling the quality and file type – Better quality means higher file size.
 There’s a lot more to it than that though – more to come later on this subject.

-Dimensions – Usually comes in the previously mentioned Big Box, Leaderboard, or Skyscraper formats, but may also be another size, or include dimensions for an expandable panel.
+Dimensions – Usually comes in the previously mentioned Big Box, Leaderboard, or Skyscraper formats, but may also be another size.
 A common mistake is for Designers to setup Skyscrapers as 120×600 instead of 160×600.
 120×600 is another valid size, but not nearly as popular.
 (IAB specs now use responsive sizes, though not really used yet.
 More on this later )

 Click Tag Code Direction – This is the way that the banner knows what URL the user will click to.
 I will get into more detail on this later.